 The School of Social and Political Sciences benefits from an active research base ensuring that staff are involved in current debates and that you are made aware of relevant developments and issues.
 Each research student is supported by a programme of research training.

-Students are encouraged to contribute to the department's research seminar series, are able to apply for funding to attend conferences, and are encouraged to publish their work, including in the department's Social Research Paper series and in journals.
+You are encouraged to contribute to the department's research seminar series, are able to apply for funding to attend conferences, and are encouraged to publish your work, including in the department's Social Research Paper series and in journals.

 Research Areas, Projects & Topics